-As a nondenominational institution, Bryn Mawr does not employ or endorse any religious advisers, groups or representatives.
+As a nondenominational institution, Bryn Mawr does not employ or endorse any religious advisors, groups or representatives.
 However, we recognize that religion is a significant aspect of many students' lives and that the free exercise of religion, as well as the open and vigorous discussion of religious ideas, is important to the educational mission of the College and to the quality of student life on campus.
-We therefore extend hospitality and assistance to religious advisers and to student religious groups that serve the spiritual and religious needs of our student population.
+We therefore extend hospitality and assistance to religious advisors and to student religious groups that serve the spiritual and religious needs of our student population.

 Liaison to Religious Advisors